 This page discusses the two levels of access control for Cloud SQL instances.
 You must configure both levels of access control before you can manage your instance.

 Levels of access control

-Configuring access control for an instance is about controlling who or what can access the instance.
+Configuring access control involves controlling who or what can access the instance.
 Access control occurs on two levels:

 - Instance-level access

-- Instance-level access authorizes access to your Cloud SQL instance from an application or client (running on Google App Engine or externally) or another Google Cloud Platform service, such as Compute Engine.
+- Instance-level access authorizes access to your Cloud SQL instance from an application or client (running on App Engine or externally) or from another Google Cloud service, such as Compute Engine.

 - Database access